Robert Emmet Lucey: Archbishop of San Antonio

-On January 23, 1941 Pope Pius XII appointed Lucey Archbishop of San Antonio.
+On January 23, 1941, Pope Pius XII appointed Lucey as archbishop of San Antonio.
 He was installed by Cicognani at the Cathedral of San Fernando in San Antonio on March 27, 1941.
-Lucey helped establish the Yorktown Memorial Hospital in Yorktown, Texas, the Czech Catholic Home for the Aged, and the Huth Memorial Hospital and created 29 clinics throughout Southwest Texas.
+Lucey helped establish the Yorktown Memorial Hospital in Yorktown, Texas, the Czech Catholic Home for the Aged in El Campo, Texas, and the Huth Memorial Hospital in Yoakum, Texas.
+Lucey also created 29 clinics throughout Southwest Texas.

-In the early 1950's, Lucey ordered the racial integration of all schools in the archdiocese.
+In the early 1950s, Lucey ordered the racial integration of all schools in the archdiocese.
 He also stipulated that the archdiocese only use unionized labor for its construction projects and supported union organizing efforts by farm workers in Texas.
-In 1965, he gave his full support to the national War on Poverty program of the Johnson Administration.
+In 1965, he gave his full support to the national war on poverty program of the Johnson Administration.
 Furey cofounded the juvenile rehabilitation program the Patrician Movement and created the equal play advocacy organization Project Equality in 1965.

-In September 1968, while dedicating a new church rectory in Stonewall, Texas, with President Lyndon Johnson in attendance, Lucey praised the US involvement in the Vietnam War, contending that it reflected the peace efforts of Pope Paul VI.
+In September 1968, while dedicating a new church rectory in Stonewall, Texas, with US President Lyndon B. Johnson in attendance, Lucey praised the American involvement in the Vietnam War.
+Lucey contented that our military intervention reflected the peace efforts of Pope Paul VI.
 However, the pope had previously called on Johnson to stop the bombing of North Vietnam.
-Lucey later took a trip to Saigon to serve as an observer to the presidential election in what was then South Vietnam.
+Lucey later took a trip to Saigon in what was then South Vietnam to serve as an observer to the 1967 presidential election.

 Retirement and legacy

 On July 4, 1969, Paul VI accepted Lucey's resignation as archbishop of San Antonio.
-Robert Lucey died in San Antonio on August 1, 1977.
-He was buried at Holy Cross Cemetery, which had been built on a plot of land in Bexar County that he'd acquired for the church.
+Lucey died in San Antonio on August 1, 1977.
+He was buried at Holy Cross Cemetery, which had been built on a plot of land in Bexar County that he had acquired for the church.